jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ### Calculate a Path
 This function gives the user the ability to select a source and destination in the graph and calculate the best path through the network based upon a selected constraint.
 The calculated path will light up and the application will display the relevant SRv6 uSID stack.
-The path calculation algorithms on the backend are using the telemetry meta data we uploaded in Part 1.
+The path calculation algorithms on the backend are using the telemetry meta data we uploaded earlier in the lab.
 In a future release we hope to incorporate streaming telemetry data into the graph and include it in path calculations.

+To use the path calculation function, select a source and destination node in the graph, then select a constraint from the dropdown.
+The application will then calculate the shortest path through the network based on the selected constraint:

+* **Lowest Latency**: The path calculation will return the shortest path through the network based on the latency meta-data we uploaded earlier in the lab
+* **Least Utilized**: The path calculation will return the path with the lowest average outbound utilization

 <img src="images/jalapeno-ui-calculate-path.png" width="900">